jaemig/pylon-flights/readme.md

 ## Overview

-Pylon Flights is a backend application designed to manage flight operations, including handling pilots, copilots, passengers, aircraft, and related logistics.
+Pylon Flights is a pylon-based backend application designed to manage flight operations, including handling pilots, copilots, passengers, aircraft, and related logistics.
 Built with modern technologies, it ensures efficient data management and seamless deployment.

 ## Features